scala-phase/scalathon/2012/faq.md

 disable your AdBlock extension, or add an exception rule for _scalathon.org_:

     @@http://scalathon.org/

+See <http://adblockplus.org/en/filters> for more details on AdBlock filters.

 ## Why is there an empty box on the left of this web page?